 Comparison of EDI 834 and EDI 837 healthcare transactions

 While 834 EDI and EDI 837 are both commonly used electronic healthcare EDI transactions, they serve very different purposes.
-The 834-healthcare transaction set is useful to enroll patients into health plans, update existing enrollments, and terminate enrollments.
+The 834-healthcare transaction set is useful for enrolling patients into health plans, updating existing enrollments, and terminating enrollments.
 It contains information like patient name, date of birth, health plan details, subscriber name, and effective dates.
 The key role of the 834 EDI is to ensure providers and insurers have accurate enrollment data for each patient.

 On the other hand, the 837 healthcare transaction set is used to submit claims for healthcare services and items.
 It contains details of the medical services rendered, diagnoses, procedures performed, charges incurred, and patient and provider information.
 The primary purpose of the 837 is to request payment for medical services from health plans.